vando026/surgeon/README.md

 ### Short hand columns

-The are several short hand names (of class `Column`) that make the selection of frequently used columns as simple as
+The are several short hand names that make the selection of frequently used columns as simple as
 possible:

 ```scala mdoc